0cjs/sedoc/ee/tools/build-tech.md

 traces.
 Breaks in the ground plan will force the current around the break, as seen in this [return current image](../sch/return-current.jpg).

 Short of a proper ground plane, a quadrille mesh will also work well.
+Bill Herd mentions [here][herd10] that he "always ran a ground ring around one side and a power ring around another, then run feeders across the board to connect from side to side, every chip can see the power supply or ground in two directions."
+He also mentions that one should avoid having any stubs on power or ground traces (because reflections).

-Contrawise, Vcc down one side and ground on the other makes for very long return paths!
+Vcc down one side and ground on the other (inter-digitated) is terrible; it makes for very long return paths.

 The "short return path" principle applied:
 - On cables with multiple power and ground, do not cluster either at the